ImanolTorres84/CST438Project/README.md

 If all works you should be able to open `http://localhost:3006` and see the website.

+*Having issues installing docker or getting it to run?
+Enable Hyper-V if your on windows*

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: